 Bob Lynch, 1960-2015.

-Bob was an energetic contributor to our Fusion society: session chair, ISIF Fusion 2009 General Co-Chair (Seattle, with Chee-Yee Chong), ISIF Webmaster, ISIF VP of Communications, ISIF Board Member, Managing Editor of ISIF’s JAIF.
+Bob was a tireless contributor to our Fusion society: session chair, ISIF Fusion 2009 General Co-Chair (Seattle, with Chee-Yee Chong), ISIF Webmaster, ISIF VP of Communications, ISIF Board Member, Managing Editor of ISIF’s JAIF.
 Bob played a key role in ISIF’s flourishing.
-For example: Bob single-handedly pushed – and pushed hard enough – with Elsevier to get JAIF “indexed” on Scopus, meaning that JAIF now is recognized in the academic tenure process.
+For example: Bob single-handedly pushed and pushed hard enough with Elsevier to get JAIF “indexed” on Scopus, meaning that JAIF now is recognized in the academic tenure process.
 JAIF is growing, and Bob is part of the reason that is happening.

 Bob loved to contribute.
 He loved to teach.
 He was delighted to encourage students and junior co-workers and the athletic teams he coached.
 He leaves behind his wife Cheryl and two sons Bobby Jr. and Ryan.
 And he leaves behind many of us who miss him very much.